pyro-kinetics/pyrokinetics/docs/joss/paper.md

 these allowing for the easy generation of both linear and nonlinear gyrokinetic input files and has been designed to be extensible and easy to add new sources of data.

-The output of gyrokinetic codes is often multidimensional and each code stores this data in a different format with different normalisations, and potentially across multiple files.
+The output of gyrokinetic codes is often multidimensional, and each code stores this data in a different format with different normalisations, potentially across multiple files.
 Pyrokinetics will seamlessly read in all this data and store it in a single object using an [`xarray`](https://pypi.org/project/xarray/) Dataset, automatically converting the outputs to a standard normalisation (using [`pint`](https://pypi.org/project/Pint/)), allowing for direct comparisons between codes.
-Furthermore, additional derived outputs such as the linear growth rate of a turbulent instability, can be calculated using the exact same method such that the modeller is confident that the output is consistent across codes.
+Furthermore, additional derived outputs, such as the linear growth rate of a turbulent instability, can be calculated using the exact same method such that the modeller is confident that the output is consistent across codes.

 Pyrokinetics was designed to be used by gyrokinetics modellers and has already been used in a